hashcloak/Meson/README.md

 ## Usage

+__⚠️ Meson is still in alpha and for this reason we are using a centralized non voting authority.
+This is also the reason why we need manual exchange of the public keys of the nodes that get added to the network.__

 #### How to Run a Provider or Mix Node

 A provider node is essentially the same as a mix node just that it has more capabilities.
 Specifically it can provide services or capabilities in the form of [plugins](https://github.com/katzenpost/docs/blob/master/handbook/mix_server.rst#external-kaetzchen-plugin-configuration).
 It also acts as the edge nodes of a mixnet in which traffic either enters or leaves.